 The prawn toast becomes complete but now not greasy, and the fowl satay also became succulent and no longer overcooked.
 The satay sauce changed into possibly no longer as full of peanut as I am used to.
 However, it changed into tasty nonetheless, and the salt and chili chicken had plenty of chilies scattered over the pinnacle.

-The won tons were not like any I had had earlier than, as they have been circular discs that were deep-fried, with a small amount of filling in one facet.
+The won tons were not like any I had had earlier, as they were circular discs that were deep-fried, with a small amount of filling in one side.

 Had I selected again, I could surely have saved the spare ribs, prawn toast, and chook satay.
 The principal menu includes soups, roasted meats, casserole pots, seafood dishes, pork, fowl, duck, tofu, and vegetarian options.